The availability of all awards is contingent upon the receipt of adequate funding.

 Request for Applications - Deadline: April 30, 2014

-The AACAP Pilot Research Award, supported by Lilly USA, LLC, offers $15,000 for child and adolescent psychiatry residents and junior faculty who have an interest in beginning a career in child and adolescent mental health research.
-By providing up to six awards to child and adolescent psychiatry junior faculty members and residents for pilot research programs, we support these young investigators at a critical stage, encouraging future careers in child and adolescent psychiatry research.
-Recipients have the opportunity to submit a poster presentation on their research for AACAP’s 62nd Annual Meeting in San Antonio, TX, October 26 –November 1, 2015.
+The AACAP Pilot Research Award, supported by Lilly USA, LLC and Pfizer, Inc., offers $15,000 for general psychiatry residents who have an interest in beginning a career in child and adolescent mental health research.
+By providing up to nine awards to general psychiatry residents for pilot research programs, we support these young investigators at a critical stage, encouraging future careers in child and adolescent psychiatry research.
+Recipients have the opportunity to submit a poster presentation on their research for AACAP’s 62nd Annual Meeting in San Antonio, TX, October 27 –November 1, 2015.
 The award also includes the cost of attending the AACAP Annual Meeting for five days.

-- Candidates must be board eligible/certified in child and adolescent psychiatry, or enrolled in a child psychiatry residency or fellowship program.
+- Candidates must be enrolled in general psychiatry residency program.

 - Candidates must not have any previous significant, individual research funding in the field of child and adolescent mental health.
 These include the following: NIMH/NIH Funding (Small Grants, R-01) or similar foundation or industry research funding.
 Candidates who have received or are currently receiving "T32" funding support are eligible to apply.

 - Candidates must either be AACAP members or have a membership application pending (not paid by the award) and agree to submit a poster presentation on his or her research for AACAP’s 62nd Annual Meeting in San Antonio, TX, October 27 – November 1, 2015.